Updated: Sep 05, 2023

 Tourists, individuals traveling for medical care, and students who don't fall into any of the categories above (e.g. it's a non-credit course) can apply for a Visitor Visa (B-2), also called a Tourist Visa.

 Travelers en route to other countries who enter to the U.S. need a Transit (C) Visa.
-For sightseeing, visiting friends, or other leisure purposes, travelers need to obtain a Visitor (B) Visa, even if they stay is short.

 Depending on their travel purpose, applicants may be eligible for several other types of visas.
 A detailed list of these types of other visas are listed below: